-- lacktriangle Device resets when V{cc} is below threshold - ◆ Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection

-- Lock Down write protection until next power-up or Software Reset - One-Time Program (OTP) write protection

-◆Write Protection using the Deep Power-Down command
+- ◆ Device resets when VCC is below threshold - ◆ Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection - Lock Down write protection until next power-up or Software Reset - One-Time Program (OTP) write protection - ◆ Write Protection using the Deep Power-Down command

-Upon power-up or at power-down, the ZB25VQ64B will maintain a reset condition while $V{\rm CC}$ is below the threshold value of VWI, (see Figure 8.1).
+Upon power-up or at power-down, the ZB25LQ80A will maintain a reset condition while $V{CC}$ is below the threshold value of VWI, (see Figure 8.1).
 While reset, all operations are disabled and no commands are recognized.
-During power-up and after the $V{\rm CC}$ voltage exceeds VWI, all program and erase related commands are further disabled for a time delay of tPUW.
+During power-up and after the $V{CC}$ voltage exceeds VWI, all program and erase related commands are further disabled for a time delay of tPUW.
 This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Registers commands.
+Note that the chip select pin (CS#) must track the $V{CC}$ supply level at power-up until the $V{CC}$ -min level and tVSL time delay is reached.
+If needed a pull-up resistor on CS# can be used to accomplish this.

-After power-up the device is automatically placed in a write-disabled state with the Status Register Write Enable Latch (WEL) set to a O. A Write Enable command must be issued before a Page Program, Sector Erase, Block Erase, Chip Erase or Write Status Registers command will be accepted.
-After completing a program, erase or write command the Write Enable Latch (WEL) is automatically cleared to a write-disabled state of O.
+After power-up the device is automatically placed in a write-disabled state with the Status Register Write Enable Latch (WEL) set to a 0.
+A Write Enable command must be issued before a Page Program, Sector Erase, Block Erase, Chip Erase or Write Status Registers command will be accepted.
+After completing a program, erase or write command the Write Enable Latch (WEL) is automatically cleared to a write-disabled state of 0.

-Software controlled main flash array write protection is facilitated using the Write Status Registers command to write the Status Register (SR1, SR2) and Block Protect (SEC, TB, BP2, BP1 and BP0) bits.
+Software controlled main flash array write protection is facilitated using the Write Status Registers command to write the Status Register (SR1,SR2) and Block Protect (SEC, TB, BP2, BP1 and BP0) bits.

-The BP method allows a portion as small as 4-KB sector or the entire memory array to be configured as read only.
+The BP method allows a portion as small as 4-kB sector or the entire memory array to be configured as read only.
 Used in conjunction with the Write Protect (WP#) pin, changes to the Status Register can be enabled or disabled under hardware control.
 See the Table 6.4 for further information.